tommy-westin/ica_shopping/README.md

 ## Example voice assistant

-Add this to configuration.yaml to create an intent to use voice assistant
+Add this to configuration.yaml to create an intent to use voice assistant.
+This code will override the shoppinglist build into voice assistant.

 ```yaml
 intent_script: